qdx/hs_card_data/Readme.md

 * peewee: pip isntall peewee
 If you are using pip as the package manager just like me

+## How to use
+Run "python crawler.py" and you will find a "./data/" directory that stores all the card data.

+You can import thoes data into a MySQL database by running "python ImportDB.py" after the data are fetched from the web.

 ## Data Source
 Currently, the data source is from:
 http://hearthstone.gamepedia.com/